 Where for art thou oh CEP

 One of key things that makes the Cloud a reality is virtualization, it has clearly revolutionized PaaS as the Cloud.
 Virtualization does come at a cost, there is a latency penalty for the convenience, no matter how small for some use-cases that cost is too great.

 Once again thanks for reading, you can follow me at twitter, here.

-View all posts from The Progress Guys on the Progress blog.
+View all posts from The Progress Team on the Progress blog.
 Connect with us about all things application development and deployment, data integration and digital business.

 Let our experts teach you how to use Sitefinity's best-in-class features to deliver compelling digital experiences.Learn More